 - What can be done to fix the issue?
 The dealer should be replacing the part for free.
 In some cases, they may ask to repurchase the vehicle or replace the vehicle entirely.
 If your auto manufacturer is not complying with fixing your recall, you should call the dealer department and show them your recall notice.
 If you are still experiencing issues, contact the vehicle manufacturer.
 In some cases, you should file a claim with the National Highway Traffic Safety Administration (NHTSA).
 NHTSA’s website has an online form for car safety reports.
 This is a great place to report a suspected recall and other vehicle defects.

 Cases involving injuries that result from recalls can get complicated, and having an experienced auto accident attorney can help you get the coverage you need from the auto manufacturer.
 Many times, products that have not been recalled can be proven to be the cause of serious accidents with the help of product liability lawyers and accident reconstruction specialists.

-Contact a Lufkin product liability attorney at Mike Love & Associates for more information about defective products and obtaining compensation for your recall related injuries.
+Contact a Lufkin product liability attorney at Mike Love & Associates, LLC for more information about defective products and obtaining compensation for your recall related injuries.